lm-ut/lm-ut.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.kuleuven.be/wieiswie/en/person/00155799'>KU Leuven </a> - PostDoc Researcher @ Laboratory for Human Evolutionary Genetics, Leuven, Belgium
-Previously at <a href= 'https://genomics.ut.ee/en'>Institute of Genomics</a> - Doctoral Researcher @ Estonian Biocentre, Tartu, Estonia
+subtitle: <a href='https://www.kuleuven.be/wieiswie/en/person/00155799'>KU Leuven </a> - PostDoc Researcher @ Laboratory for Human Evolutionary Genetics, Leuven, Belgium \n Previously at <a href= 'https://genomics.ut.ee/en'>Institute of Genomics</a> - Doctoral Researcher @ Estonian Biocentre, Tartu, Estonia

 profile: